Associated Mental Health Issues

 Obsessive–Compulsive Disorder (OCD) is a serious anxiety-related condition that affects 1.2% of the population.
 The person with OCD experiences frequent intrusive and unwelcome obsessional thoughts, commonly referred to as obsessions.

 Obsessions are very distressing and result in a person carrying out repetitive behaviours or rituals to prevent a perceived harm and/or worry that preceding obsessions have focused their attention on.
-Such behaviours include avoidance of people, places or objects and constant reassurance seeking, sometimes the rituals will be internal mental counting, checking of body parts, or blinking, all of these are compulsions
+Such behaviours include avoidance of people, places or objects and constant reassurance seeking, sometimes the rituals will be internal mental counting, checking of body parts, or blinking, all of these are compulsions.

 Compulsions do bring some relief to the distress caused by the obsessions, but that relief is temporary and reoccurs each time a person’s obsessive thought/fear is triggered.
 Sometimes over time the compulsions can become more of a habit where the original obsessive fear and worry has been forgotten, in this instance compulsions are often completed to enable the individual to feel ‘just right’, the key word being ‘feel’.